-The University is aware that individuals may not report Prohibited Conduct out of concern that they, or witnesses, might be charged with violations of the Universities' policies.
-Accordingly, the University will not pursue discipline violations related to drug of alcohol use against an individual who, in good faith, reports, witnesses or possesses personal knowledge of Prohibited Conduct.
+The University is aware that individuals may not report Prohibited Conduct out of concern that they, or witnesses, might be charged with violations of the University's policies.
+Accordingly, the University will not pursue discipline violations related to drug or alcohol use against an individual who, in good faith, reports, witnesses or possesses personal knowledge of Prohibited Conduct.